yktoo/yktoo.com/content/blog/posts/0478/index.en.md

 ## Presentation

-The event has been held at the headquarters of {{< a "https://eonics.nl/" "Eonics" >}} in the Hague.
+The event has been held at the headquarters of [Eonics](https://eonics.nl/) in the Hague.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/apxgknmkowxczspfbkkw.jpg" "Hugo presentation.
 Photo: ©Marcus Wagenaar/Eonics." >}}